Hula Popper Must-Have Effortless Topwater Lure

 - Pause and let the lure sit.

-- Repeat the pattern with variation as needed.
+- Repeat with variation as needed.

 Adjusting the cadence